How might your life change if you could cut expenses & learn how to save money?

 Haircuts for 3 guys was about $60 each visit, 8 times a year–totaling about $480 a year.

-I bought this clipper set for around 20 dollars (the price has increased a bit since then) and scissors for $15.
+I bought this clipper set for around 20 dollars (the price has increased a bit since then) and scissors for less than $20.
 Those clippers only lasted 1 year so I replaced with this clipper set for less than $50 and it’s still going strong.